BDC Hamburger Icon

 What businesses or industries will blockchain tech affect?

-Google, Facebook and other tech giants have invested hundreds of billions of dollars among them to create the following:
+Google, Facebook and other tech giants have invested hundreds of billions of dollars to create the following:

-• Enormous demographic databases covering billions of people around the world.
+• Enormous demographic databases that cover billions of people around the world.

-The commercial advantage of incorporating blockchain for these companies is unclear, as it would require the partial or full surrender of their control.
+The commercial advantage of incorporating blockchain for these companies remains unclear, as it would require them to surrender control partially or fully over their data and platforms.

-Blockchain is making progress in selling ads on third-party sites, similar to Google AdSense’s business model.
+Blockchain is making progress in selling ads on third-party sites, similar to the Google AdSense business model.

-Common complaints with incumbent systems are that they’re too susceptible to click fraud and that publishers get shortchanged because of the number of intermediaries, such as demand-side ad platforms.
+Common complaints with existing systems include their susceptibility to click fraud and the tendency for publishers to be shortchanged due to numerous intermediaries, such as demand-side platforms.

 A number of blockchain social media companies have launched and subsequently struggled.
 Consider these examples:

-Previous blockchain-based social media apps, such as Sociall and WildSpark, also floundered.
+Other blockchain-based social media apps, such as Sociall and WildSpark, have floundered.
 In fairness to these apps’ creators, it’s almost impossible to create a new social platform that scales quickly enough to benefit from the “network effect,” which the leading platforms enjoy regardless of whether they’re blockchain-powered.

 Social media influencer marketing fraud is a big problem in which "influencers" charge for access to mostly fake followers.
 Search the internet for "fake follower tools" to find apps that can help you determine the quality of an influencer's following.

-Brave has carved out a nice niche for itself; it now has 19.3 million daily active users and 1.6 million content creators.
-In addition to its “Rewards” feature, the company has launched its own search engine that will soon offer paid-for search advertising; users can opt-out of this service by paying for an ad-free experience.
+Meanwhile, Brave has carved out a nice niche for itself; it now has 30.1 million daily active users and 1.6 million content creators.
+In addition to its “Rewards” feature, the company has launched its own search engine that offers paid-for search advertising; users can opt out of this service by paying for an ad-free experience.

 Mark Fairlie